 MPA in Development Practice

-The twenty-two month MPA in Development Practice (MPA-DP) trains practitioners to be specialists in the design and management of integrated, results-based approaches to sustainable development challenges.
+The twenty-one month MPA in Development Practice (MPA-DP) trains practitioners to be specialists in the design and management of integrated, results-based approaches to sustainable development challenges.
 Students learn to address these challenges from problem identification in the field through program design, management and monitoring, and up to the formation of policy.
 The curriculum emphasizes robust, practical skills and competencies that transcend institutional, sectoral and regional boundaries, and the program provides opportunities to hone these skills with leading organizations across the public and private sectors.

 Sustainable Development is broadly defined as “meeting the needs of the present without compromising the ability of future generations to meet their own needs.”
 (Brundlandt Commission, 1987).
 When asked by a student in 2013 what defined MPA-DP graduates, Professor Jeff Sachs replied that "we are not spectators of development.
 We are participants.
 We learn, we reflect and we act to bring about positive change.”